Weedshaker/event-driven-web-components-yjs/readme.md

 Frontend Event Driven Architecture works basically like the DOM itself...

 ## TODO:
-- [x] websocket without leveldb nor runtime cache (removed all persistance and deployed https://github.com/Weedshaker/y-websocket)
+- [x] websocket without leveldb nor runtime cache (removed all persistance and deployed at https://github.com/Weedshaker/y-websocket)
 - [ ] own heroku webrtc testing
 - [ ] User controller with CRDT User object including connected ProviderNames + urls on user props
 - [ ] User controller if not connected offer to connect to other urls max.
 2 per socket
+- [ ] At decentralweb App level, allow the user to choose to keep chat alive at websocket (see TODO: allow certain rooms to have persistence at https://github.com/Weedshaker/y-websocket)

 ## Credit